learn-co-curriculum/precollege-intro-software-engineering-track/day-06/lectures/object-oriented-group-project/README.md

 ## Motivation / Why Should You Care?
 + The object-oriented group challenge involves building out a set of models that imitate the real world and interact with each other.
 Knowing object orientation like the back of your hand is essential to being a strong Ruby programmer.
 Whether you're building a simple command line application or a full-fledged web application, object orientation will help you build in an efficient, D.R.Y., and reusable manner.
-+ We talked a lot yesterday about the power of OO to orgranize the data to HUGE applciatons that support millions and billions of users.
++ We talked a lot yesterday about the power of OO to organize the data to HUGE applicators that support millions and billions of users.
 We even built out our own Facebook user class.

 + Did you know that in the days leading up to Christmas, Amazon made 426 purchases A SECOND.
 LITERALLY EVERY SINGLE SECOND.
 That's 37 million purchases in A DAY.
 How in the world are they able to handle that?
 There are huge [server farms](https://www.google.com/about/datacenters/gallery/#/) dedicated to storing that data.
 So how are applications able to process that many purchases in a day?
 Object orientation.